metricly/metricly-docs/content/capacity-monitoring/analytics/sudden-change-detection.md

 In the above example, it is possible that some of these checks may have failed.
 In that case, the algorithm reports back that there was no drop.

 ## Best Practices
 When configuring a condition for sudden change deviation, we recommend setting a **duration of no longer than 5 minutes**.
-This is due to the nature of the event you are trying to capture: a single, sudden change in activity.
+This is due to the nature of the alert you are trying to capture: a single, sudden change in activity.
 Expecting a secondary sudden change in a longer duration of time may cause your policy to never activate, meaning you could miss otherwise genuine alerts.